seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 common houses, I know no law: bring them away.

 **ANGELO**
 How now, sir!
-What’s your name? and what’s the matter?
+What's your name? and what's the matter?

 **ELBOW**
-If it Please your honour, I am the poor duke’s
+If it Please your honour, I am the poor duke's
 constable, and my name is Elbow: I do lean upon
 justice, sir, and do bring in here before your good
 honour two notorious benefactors.